We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People commonly use lavender essential oil to promote calmness and encourage sleep.
 The oil comes from the flowers and leaves of the plant.

 Some practitioners of alternative medicine use lavender to treat wounds and skin conditions.
-A 2016 study in rats suggested that lavender oil could promote healing.
+A

 When applied to a wound, the essential oil seemed to encourage new tissue to grow.

 Manufacturers produce essential oil from the leaves of this flowering shrub.
 Some people use geranium oil to treat anxiety and stress, as well as skin disorders, such as eczema.

 Some research indicates that geranium oil has antibacterial properties, meaning that it may help keep wounds clean and encourage healing, which can help prevent or reduce scarring.

 Healers in ancient Rome, Greece, and Egypt used chamomile as a medicinal herb.
 Today, it is a common ingredient in herbal teas, creams, and essential oil blends.

 Some practitioners of alternative medicine use chamomile to treat anxiety, stomach problems, and skin conditions.